St. Cloud Metropolitan Transit Commission: Northstar Link

-The Northstar Link (route 887) is a commuter bus route connecting St. Cloud to Metro Transit's Big Lake station which is currently the northernmost stop on the Northstar Line commuter rail service which opened in 2009.
-The train is eventually expected to serve St. Cloud directly, but the Northstar Link bus has taken on the role in the meantime.
-The Northstar Link makes three stops in St. Cloud: the downtown transit center, SCSU, and a commuter parking lot at Lincoln Avenue SE and U.S. Highway 10.
+The Northstar Link (route 887) is a weekday commuter bus route connecting St. Cloud to Metro Transit's Big Lake station which is currently the northernmost stop on the Northstar Line commuter rail service which opened in 2009.
+There are 5 full-size buses in the Northstar Link fleet.
+The Northstar Link travels from the downtown St. Cloud Metro Bus Transit Center to the Big Lake, MN Northstar Rail Station with three stops at the St. Cloud State Miller Center, the East St. Cloud Park & Ride and the Park & Ride in Becker, MN.

-On Fridays, a special midday Northstar Link roundtrip designated 887F continues to/from downtown Minneapolis, making additional stops at Elk River, Ramsey, Anoka, and Coon Rapids.
-The northbound trip treats those Northstar stations as flag stops — disembarking passengers must tell the driver at Minneapolis, boarding passengers must call ahead.